BASF to acquire 49.5% of Vattenfall's Dutch offshore wind park

-BERLIN, June 24 (Reuters) - BASF (BASFn.DE) will buy 49.5% of Vattenfall's offshore wind park in the Netherlands, it said on Thursday, as the German chemicals giant raises its investments in renewable energy to offset emissions at its production sites across Europe.
+BERLIN (Reuters) - BASF will buy 49.5% of Vattenfall’s offshore wind park in the Netherlands, it said on Thursday, as the German chemicals giant raises its investments in renewable energy to offset emissions at its production sites across Europe.

 BASF will pay Sweden’s Vattenfall 300 million euros ($358 million) for the stake in the Hollandse Kust Zuid wind farm, bringing its total renewable energy investments to 1.6 billion euros.